cortex-lab/allenCCF/README.md

 ```

 ## Advanced Version (AtlasTransformBrowser)
-In this version, you can transform each histological brain slice image to ...
+In this version, you can transform each histological brain slice image to more precisely locate regions of interest in your slices.
+See the User Guide pdf for instructions.